 Serving tiramisu: Removing it from the fridge before serving means that the flavours will come through better.
 Just remove it 20 minutes beforehand but not too much longer (especially if it's a hot day) as you don't want it to impact the set.

-Dipping the lady finger: The key to ensuring the fingers don't disintegrate is to keep the dunking very short.
+Dipping the lady fingers: The key to ensuring the fingers don't disintegrate is to keep the dunking very short.
 You need to dip the lady fingers into the coffee and baileys mixture for just a few seconds.
 Even if they feel hard still to the touch, once the liquid continues to soak in and once they sit in the dish with the cream layers, they will soften.
 You want them to have long enough to absorb the flavour but not too long that they turn soggy immediately.

 Frequently Asked Questions